 Discussion

 In this action, plaintiff was confronted with an unquestionably unfair set of circumstances.
-Plaintiff filed his complaint against defendants, who, although employed by the State of New York, were ultimately sued in their individual capacities.
-These defendants in turn were defended by the New York State Attorney General.
-Thus, while the plaintiff charged the defendants with serious violations of law, the Attorney General stood before the court defending these very same actions.
-This arrangement seriously prejudiced the plaintiff, as court could and likely did conclude that the State Of New York supported fully the conduct of the defendants.
+Plaintiff filed his complaint against defendants, who, although employed by the State of New York, were ultimately sued in both their individual and professional capacities, as their ILLEGAL actions personally have no immunity.
+These defendants in turn were ILLEGALLY defended by the New York State Attorney General both personally and professionally “free of charge.”
+Thus, while the plaintiff charged the defendants with serious violations of law, the Attorney General stood before the court defending these very same actions and blocking any investigations into the criminal allegations against their Client State Defendants and others, thus creating a shield to prosecution.
+This arrangement seriously prejudiced the plaintiff, as the court could and likely did conclude that the State Of New York supported fully the conduct of the State Defendants.

-Furthermore, not only did the Attorney General's representation of the defendants unduly prejudice the plaintiff, but it also raised serious conflict of interest issues with respect to the defendants themselves.
+Furthermore, not only did the Attorney General's representation of the State Defendants unduly prejudice the plaintiff, but it also raised serious Conflict of Interest issues with respect to the Defendants themselves.
 To protect their own rights, each of the defendants had to have their own attorneys in order to permit them to cross claim or make admissions.
-The Attorney General has accepted the conflict of interest.
+The Attorney General has accepted the Conflict of Interest.

-Attorney General not only advises the executive branch of State government, but also defends actions and proceedings on behalf of the State government and represents all the named defendants.
-All defendants clearly are in conflict with each other, especially in their individual capacities.
-Without question, the Attorney General violated its ethical rules and the public trust in undertaking to represent all of the defendants.
+The Attorney General not only advises the executive branch of State government, but also defends actions and proceedings on behalf of the State government and represents all the named State Defendants.
+All State Defendants clearly are in conflict with each other, especially in their individual capacities.
+Without question, the Attorney General violated its ethical rules and the public trust in undertaking to represent all of the State Defendants.

-The involvement of the New York Attorney General in refuting plaintiff's allegations, which involved serious violations of federal and state law and ethical standards, and in presenting the case of each defendants, denied plaintiff's due process and equal protection guarantees, and right to a fair and impartial trial.
+The involvement of the New York Attorney General in refuting Plaintiff's allegations, which involved serious violations of Federal and State Law and ethical Rules and Regulations, and in presenting the case of each State Defendant, denied Plaintiff's due process and equal protection guarantees, and right to a fair and impartial trial.
 See Snyder v.
 Massachusetts, 291 U.S. 97,

 105 (1934) ("If a practice or rule offends some principle of justice so rooted in the traditions